sonertari/SSLproxy/README.md

 - `mirror` enables mirroring packets to mirror interfaces or targets

 You can add a negation prefix `!` to a log action to disable that logging.

+Structured filtering rules can also specify all possible connection options to be selectively applied to matching connections, not just per-proxyspec or globally.
+One line filtering rules cannot specify connection options.

 For example, if the following rules are defined in a structured HTTPS proxyspec,